SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 When looking at purchasing a new device, also strongly consider buying a second-hand or refurbished device.
 These are often sold updated with partly new hardware, and/or fresh software installs.
 Ideally look for a seller that offers a decent warranty period as well.

 For your old devices that are broken beyond repair or upgrade, you can inquire into the forms of recycling that are possible.
-Check online for WEEE (Waste Electrical and Electronic Equipment, [DEEE](https://ecoinfo.cnrs.fr/thematiques/ressources-et-e-dechets/deee-ou-e-dechets/) in French, application in Germany and Europe explained in German [here](https://deutsche-recycling.de/weee-eu-richtlinie/#)).
+Check online for WEEE (Waste Electrical and Electronic Equipment disposal.
+In French it's [DEEE](https://ecoinfo.cnrs.fr/thematiques/ressources-et-e-dechets/deee-ou-e-dechets/); explore [Ecosystem.eco](https://www.ecosystem.eco/) and [Ecologic France](https://www.ecologic-france.com/).
+EU regulation is explained in German [here](https://deutsche-recycling.de/weee-eu-richtlinie/#)).

 In order to have a precise idea of the environmental footprint of a device, you can consult the corresponding Life-Cycle Assessment ([LCA](https://en.wikipedia.org/wiki/Life-cycle_assessment), [here](https://ecoinfo.cnrs.fr/thematiques/analyse-de-cycle-de-vie/) for an explanation in French) that hardware companies usually provide.
 LCAs are never fully accurate - some of the information they contain are rough estimates, and the criteria that are communicated are only a handful from a long list.
 But they remain the best way of assessing the digital footprint of a device or hardware.

 **Device types**